Growth Investing Strategies

 All-Weather Performance

-Investors should consider allocating a portion of their portfolio to this unique asset class, which has historically demonstrated the highest annualized returns.
+Investors should consider allocating a portion of their capital to this unique asset class, which has historically demonstrated the highest annualized returns.
 From unproven start-ups to multinational corporations, there’s a wide range of private companies to invest in.
 Smaller companies typically carry more risk, whereas larger ones offer less return potential.
 However, the surprisingly underserved middle market—focusing generally on companies valued between $100M and $500M—is particularly compelling, given its superior risk-return profile relative to other market segments.

 Portfolio Construction